 Payroll staff coordinates human resource activities related to compensation, reimbursement claims submitted to the AOIC and timekeeping and payroll administration for non-judicial employees.

 The division works closely with the County to evaluate and plan for risk management, safety management and compliance with all federal and state employment laws.
 The office receives and processes all reports of personal or auto accidents and Workman's Compensation claims.
 It also coordinates with the State’s Attorney’s Civil Division and the Attorney General’s Office for “Open Courts” to ensure Americans with Disabilities Act (ADA) compliance.

 The Administrative Services division coordinates training among all court divisions and units through record-keeping of state-mandated, in-house, and other training events and programs.
 The division strives to increase the quality and quantity of training provided to employees while reducing costs to the Circuit.
 Both Juvenile and Adult Services have in-house training committees that are active in researching, directing, and providing internal and external training opportunities.
-Recently, several training sessions have been held both internally and from outside the organization utilizing computer technology and the Internet.

 All new employees continue to participate in the TONE (Training and Orientation of New Employees) program developed to provide new employees with the resources they need to become trained, oriented, and motivated members of the Nineteenth Judicial Circuit.
 TONE encompasses a series of orientation and training activities with mentoring and performance measurement components.
 The program provides a comprehensive and formalized approach to new employee training including orientation tours at court facilities that the new employee might not normally visit.